 In order to recover damages in a civil claim after a drunk driving accident, you must show the defendant’s negligence.
 This requires that the innocent party establish four essential elements – duty, breach of that duty, causation, and damages.
 For example, if it is proven the person who ran a stop sign and hit you was driving while intoxicated, that the intoxication caused or contributed to the accident, and you suffered injuries as a result, negligence can be established.

 Drunk driving is dangerous.
 Many times these accidents lead to catastrophic damages that leave you with severe and life-threatening injuries.
 Nahon, Saharovich & Trotz has 30 attorneys and over 120 support staff members who understand the types of damages that could be available to drunk driving accident victims in the greater Nashville area.
-Our firm represents people across Tennessee, Arkansas, Mississippi, Missouri, and Kentucky, including in Nashville, Memphis, Knoxville, Chattanooga, Jonesboro, Little Rock, Jackson, Meridian, Tupelo, Columbus, Grenada, Starkville, Oxford, Hayti, and Caruthersville.
-Call us toll-free at 800-LAW-4004 or complete our online form to set up a free consultation with one of our motor vehicle collision lawyers.
-NST is the way to go for people who need a drunk driving accident attorney in Nashville.
+Call us toll-free at 800-LAW-4004 or complete our online form to set up a free consultation.